 In Elementor, a global widget is a widget that has been customized.
 You can use a global widget every time you want to create a new page with Elementor.
 Global widget is great if you want to use the same customized widgets for different pages since you don’t need to make the settings from the beginning.

 Customize your widget.
-Once done, right-click the widget on the Navigator and select Save as a Global.
+Once done, right-click the widget and select Save as a Global.

 On the next step, you will be asked to give your global widget a name.
 Enter your preferred name and click the SAVE button.